micmejia/bible-dump/NKJV/Romans/Rom 4.md

 ###### 1
-What then shall we say that Abraham our father[^a] has found according to the flesh?
+What then shall we say that Abraham our father has found according to the flesh?

 ###### 2
 For if Abraham was justified by works, he has _something_ to boast about, but not before God.

 ###### 3
 For what does the Scripture say?
-"Abraham believed God, and it was [^b]accounted to him for righteousness."
+"Abraham believed God, and it was accounted to him for righteousness."

 ###### 4
-Now to him who works, the wages are not counted [^c]as grace but as debt. ## David Celebrates the Same Truth
+Now to him who works, the wages are not counted as grace but as debt. ## David Celebrates the Same Truth

 ###### 5
 But to him who does not work but believes on Him who justifies the ungodly, his faith is accounted for righteousness,